alan-turing-institute/AutisticaCitizenScience/get-involved/README.md

 There is also lots of information about the project available.
 The video below gives a more detailed overview of the project from principle investigator Kirstie Whitaker:

 [Participatory citizen science to improve autistic people's lives](https://www.youtube.com/watch?v=Ftsf21Cr4Jk&feature=youtu.be)

+Please make sure you follow our [code of conduct](https://github.com/katoss/katoss.github.io/blob/master/.github/CODE_OF_CONDUCT.md) when you take part.

+For more detailed guidance on how to join the community, please read our [contributing guidelines](CONTRIBUTING.md).

 ### Want to tell us something?